moniburnejko/fitness-analytics-dashboard/README.md

-# fitness analytics dashboard: Power Query ETL + validation and Looker Studio BI
+# fitness analytics: power query etl + validation and looker studio bi

-> this end-to-end analytics project demonstrates a **complete ETL and data validation process in Power Query**, followed by the creation of an **interactive BI dashboard in Looker Studio**.
->the workflow covers raw data ingestion, cleaning, transformation, validation, enrichment, and performance visualization
+this end-to-end analytics project demonstrates a **complete etl and data validation process in power query**, followed by the creation of an **interactive bi dashboard in looker studio**. the workflow covers raw data ingestion, cleaning, transformation, validation, enrichment, and performance visualization

 ## project structure
  ```